 Another method is to roll the fabric.
 This method takes up less space and is more visually appealing plus adds a spa feel to your bathroom.

 The ultimate in bathroom organization, the vanity cabinet is an essential for a decluttered space.
 Combining a space for your taps with valuable storage space underneath, there are a variety of bathroom vanity ideas for storing your bathroom essentials.

 ‘Choosing the right vanity cabinet will mean that it will never be a problem to keep your bathroom surfaces clutter-free,’ says James Stevenson, creative director of Imperial Bathrooms.
-‘Your favorite soaps and scents will always be within easy reach, and any household cleaning products kept out of sight, ticking these functional boxes is key and means your bathroom can be the relaxing retreat you need it to be.’
+‘Your favorite soaps and scents will always be within easy reach, and any household cleaning products - that are imperative for a hygienic bathroom - are kept out of sight, ticking these functional boxes is key and means your bathroom can be the relaxing retreat you need it to be.’

 5. Add shelving in the shower

 Explore bathroom shelving ideas and add extra storage in your shower area for a specific place for your bath and body essentials.
 This will give them a home in the bathroom and mean they’re never out of place and causing unwanted clutter.
 ‘Recessed shelves are ideal for creating extra storage in your shower area, though they can also be placed close to sinks and baths,’ says Barrie Cutchie of BC Designs.